Friday, November 07, 2014

 Saturday, January 18, 2014

-Plant Quests and Questions from 2013
+Plant Quests and Questions - for sixteen species from prairie to woodland

-some reverence (and some thought) in the cold of winter.
+in the cold of winter.

 Vestal Grove was home to little or no trout lily when we started.
 But we've thrown seed around,